 - Parents should notify the school by a note in advance when they know their child will not be in school the next day, or parents of children who are absent should contact the school by 9:30 AM.
 School authorities will make an attempt to contact the parents.
-The date and time of the call will be documented. - After an absence, the following procedure must be observed: 1) Present the office with a properly signed excuse from your parent/guardian stating the date and reason for the absence; 2) The instructors will identify any make-up assignments and due dates for these assignments; the student will have two days from the date of the absence to verify the absence as excused, three days from the date of the absence will allowed to verify the absence as medical; if the absence is not verified as excused or medical, it will be viewed as unexcused until proven otherwise within the previous stated time frames; the student will be allowed to make-up missed worked if handed in to the instructor on the designated due date; the make-up work will be accepted and credit awarded if the student proves the absence as an excused or medical within the previously outlined time frames; 3) After visiting a doctor, the student must bring verification upon the student returning to school; and 4) On occasion, telephone calls may be made to the home to verify an absence. - ➤ If a parent/guardian is to be gone (out of town) and the student is staying with another family, please notify the school in writing, with whom the student is staying and the length of the stay. - Assignment Make-Up Slips: Students who know in advance they will be absent for non-school or school functions should pick up an assignment slip in the office at the discretion of the coach, advisor, sponsor, etc. if a school function.
-Completion of the assignment make-up slip does not change the status of the absence.
-The following procedures to be completed: 1) Students will pick up the assignment make-up form in the office; 2) Students will then take the form to the appropriate classrooms and fill out the required assignments; and 3) The students have the responsibility to return the signed form to their sponsor (if required) and make a copy for themselves.
-This form must be turned in (to their sponsor) 24 hours before leaving for the activity.
-The sponsor checks to be sure that all students have followed the above procedure.
-Students need to check with their teachers as to when they are requiring the work to be turned in. - School Sponsored Absence: To attend a school sponsored activity as a participant the following must be done to obtain a school sponsored excused absence: 1) Students must follow the assignment make-up procedure (see above); 2) No one will be excused from classes on the day of night games if they have not obtained assignment make-up slips; 3) Everyone is expected to be in school on time the day following night games; when the proper procedure is followed, the absence will be counted as a school sponsored excused absence; and 4) Return advanced make-up forms to your coach, advisor, sponsor, etc. to be allowed to attend.
+The date and time of the call will be documented. - After an absence, the following procedure must be observed: 1) Present the office with a properly signed excuse from your parent/guardian stating the date and reason for the absence; 2) The instructors will identify any make-up assignments and due dates for these assignments; the student will have two days from the date of the absence to verify the absence as excused, three days from the date of the absence will be allowed to verify the absence as medical; if the absence is not verified as excused or medical, it will be viewed as unexcused until proven otherwise within the previous stated time frames; the student will be allowed to make-up missed worked if handed in to the instructor on the designated due date; the make-up work will be accepted and credit awarded if the student proves the absence as an excused or medical within the previously outlined time frames; 3) After visiting a doctor, the student must bring verification upon the student returning to school; and 4) On occasion, telephone calls may be made to the home to verify an absence. - If a parent/guardian is to be gone (out of town) and the student is staying with another family, please notify the school in writing, with whom the student is staying and the length of the stay. - Assignment Make-Up Slips or Google Drive Page: Advanced Make-Up slips are available in the office for those students who need them or for those whose coaches and advisors require them.
+Keep in mind that it can also be completed through a google drive document with Mrs. Clark. - > School Sponsored Absence: To attend a school sponsored activity as a participant the following must be done to obtain a school sponsored excused absence: 1) Students must follow the assignment make-up procedure (see above); 2) No one will be excused from classes on the day of night games if they have not obtained assignment make-up slips; 3) Everyone is expected to be in school on time the day following night games; when the proper procedure is followed, the absence will be counted as a school sponsored excused absence; and 4) Return advanced make-up forms to your coach, advisor, sponsor, etc. to be allowed to attend.
 Students need to check with their teachers as to when they are requiring the work to be turned in.